The Board of Directors (''Board'') is pleased to present the Twenty

 Marico Employee Stock Option Scheme 2007

-your Company had formulated and implemented an Employee Stock Options
+Your Company had formulated and implemented an Employee Stock Options

 to certain employees of the Company and its subsidiaries.
 The Corporate

-Governance Committee (''Committee'') of the Board of Directors of your
+Governance Committee (''CGC'') of the Board of Directors of your Company

-stock options (as at March 31, 2014) comprising about 1.76% of the current paid up equity
+March 31,2015) comprising about 1.76% of the current paid up equity

-capital of the Company as at March 31, 2014.
-An aggregate of 212,600
+capital of the Company as at March 31,2015.
+An aggregate of 1,03,600

-options were outstanding as on March 31, 2014.
+options were outstanding as on March 31,2015.

-None of the Non-executive Directors (including Independent Directors)
+None of the Non-Executive Directors (including Independent Directors)